marcelglueck/BEpipeR/setup_guide.md

 2. Unzip the BEpipeR_vX.X.X.zip file.
 3. At the root of the pipeline's directory structure, you will find a file named renv.lock.
 Open it with a text editor (such as Visual Studio Code).
 At the top of the file, the required R version for running the pipeline is specified.
 If you do not have the required R version installed, ...
    1. Download the required version from [here](https://cran.r-project.org/).
-   2. In RStudio, go to 'Tools" > 'Global Options ...'.
+   2. In RStudio, go to 'Tools' > 'Global Options ...'.
 Under 'R Session; R version' click 'Change' and select the required version of R
    3. Close RStudio
 4. Open the BEpipeR.Rproj file in RStudio; the package for setting-up the reproducible environment is bootstrapped.
 Subsequently, it will prompt that packages recorded in the lockfile are not installed on your system yet.
-7. Type ```renv::restore()```; confirm the prompted dialog with "y"; renv will download and install all packages required to a per-project library.
+5. Type ```renv::restore()```; confirm the prompted dialog with "y"; renv will download and install all packages required to a per-project library.
-8. For the vizualization of plot locations, the borders of Germany must be obtained as gpkg file from [here](https://geodata.ucdavis.edu/gadm/gadm4.1/gpkg/gadm41_DEU.gpkg) and stored as 'Germany_borders.gpkg' in the 'Helpers' directory.
+6. For the visualization of plot locations, the borders of Germany must be obtained as gpkg file from [GADM](https://geodata.ucdavis.edu/gadm/gadm4.1/gpkg/gadm41_DEU.gpkg), and stored as 'Germany_borders.gpkg' in the pipeline's 'Helpers' directory.

-The pipeline is now ready to be used 🥳